DavidGarHeredia/SRC-MSPP/README.md

 ## References
-[1] García-Heredia, D., Molina, E., Laguna, M. & Alonso-Ayuso, A. A Solution Method for the Shared Resource-Constrained Multi-Shortest Path Problem.
-Accepted (May 2020) in Expert Systems With Applications.
+[1] García-Heredia, D., Molina, E., Laguna, M. & Alonso-Ayuso, A (2021).
+A Solution Method for the Shared Resource-Constrained Multi-Shortest Path Problem.
+Accepted in Expert Systems With Applications, 115193.